 Just like in exchange transactions, OTC transactions involve members contributing to a default fund.
 If a party to a transaction is not a member of the CCP, they are allowed to clear transactions through members.
-Whenever a member fails to post margin when required, they are declared defaulters and their positions closed out.
+Whenever a member fails to post margin when required, they are declared defaulters and their positions are closed out.
 In the process of closing out, the CCP may incur a loss.
 The party to bear the loss is determined by way of a waterfall, in the following order:

-Netting refers to the treatment of all transactions between two parties as a single transaction when calculating collateral requirements or processing early terminations following a default event.
+Netting refers to the treatment of all transactions between two parties as a single transaction either when calculating collateral requirements or processing early terminations following a default event.
 Netting reduces credit risk because it rules out a situation where a member defaults on out-of-the-money positions while continuing to honor positions that are in the money.
 Furthermore, netting can reduce the initial margin required.

 Party A has two transactions with party B: an interest rate swap worth $100 million and an oil futures contract worth -$60 million.
-For purposes of calculating the itial margin, the two transactions are combined to form a single transaction worth $40 million.
+For purposes of calculating the initial margin, the two transactions are combined to form a single transaction worth $40 million.

-For purposes of settlement, the transaction will be valued at $53 million – the cost that would be incurred replacing the transaction.
-If the non-defaulting party had the other side of the transaction so that its mid-market value were -$50 million, it would be valued at -$47 million for settlement purposes, recognizing the fact that a third party would be prepared to pay only $47 million to take the defaulting party’s position.
+For purposes of settlement, the transaction will be valued at $53 million — the cost that would be incurred replacing the transaction.
+If the non-defaulting party had the other side of the transaction so that its mid-market value was -$50 million, it would be valued at -$47 million for settlement purposes, recognizing the fact that a third party would be prepared to pay only $47 million to take the defaulting party’s position.

 As noted earlier, the OTC derivatives market took a sizeable share of the blame after the 2007/2009 financial crisis.
 The crisis has over time led to many regulations to enhance the clearing process and strengthen collateral requirements.
 Leaders from the G20 group of nations came up with three major changes:

 The other notable regulation that has been introduced has altered the pool of assets that can be posted as collateral.
-Most of the collateral required will have to be in form of cash or Treasury instruments to enhance liquidity.
+Most of the collateral required will have to be in form of cash or treasury instruments to enhance liquidity.
 Banks will be required to hold liquid assets that are sufficient to meet any margin calls (which have to be met immediately).